The Perfect 2 Day Zagreb Itinerary

 Owned by the Vuglec family whose dream was to transform the heritage of their ancestors into a place where visitors could come to experience the beauty of Zagorje, this rural estate is now complete with a restaurant, a winery and even accommodation.

 The estate sits right on the peak of a hill and offers breathtaking views of the rolling green valleys of Zagorje – the perfect place to enjoy a glass of wine while watching the sunset.
+This one of my personal favorite things to do near Zagreb in the summertime!

 Continuing Your Trip Through Croatia